Grandstand (TV programme): Later years and demise

 From the 1990s onwards, the programme's scope of sporting coverage began to diminish as the BBC gradually began to lose major broadcasting sports rights, including live Formula One, live FA Cup games, England and county cricket matches, the University Boat Race and the Ryder Cup, particularly to the then emerging Sky Sports, and to ITV and Channel 4.
 Grandstand was not shown on 20 May 2000 as no major sporting events broadcast by the BBC were taking place.
-Another day when Grandstand was not shown was 23rd December 1978.
-This was due to strike action on the Friday which had only ended at 10pm the previous night.
-BBC1 could not get back on air until 3pm which meant that Grandstand was not shown but there was a Final Score.
 In 2001 the BBC lost the rights to show weekly highlights of the Premier League although it did regain the rights to show live FA Cup and England football internationals.

 In October 2001, the head of BBC Sports and Programming Pat Younge announced plans to revamp Grandstand by placing emphasis on broadcasting one particular sport rather than alternating between several sports.

-In its final few years, the show was rarely presented from a studio and as such there was no longer a main presenter.
+In its final few years, Grandstand was rarely presented from a studio and as such there was no longer a main presenter.
 The show tended to be broadcast from wherever the main event of the day was taking place.
 The host would be associated with that feature; for example, Hazel Irvine would host snooker, Suzi Perry for motorcycle racing, Sue Barker for tennis, Clare Balding for racing or rugby league, and John Inverdale for rugby union.
-The 2004 Summer Olympics were the last Olympic Games to be broadcast as "Olympic Grandstand".
+The 2004 Summer Olympics were the last Olympic Games to be broadcast as Olympic Grandstand.